lzdanski/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 different processes.
 In order to fine-tune your scheduler, you need to include a number of factors:

 * The kind of deployment you have
-    * what kind of filesystem you have to share the DAGs (impacts performance of continuously reading DAGs)
+  * what kind of filesystem you have to share the DAGs, which impacts performance of continuously reading DAGs
-    * how fast the filesystem is (in many cases of distributed cloud filesystem you can pay extra to get more throughput/faster filesystem
+  * how fast the filesystem is -- in many cases of distributed cloud filesystem you can pay extra to get more throughput/faster filesystem
   * how much memory you have for your processing
   * how much CPU you have available
   * how much networking throughput you have available

 * The logic and definition of your DAG structure:
   * how many DAG files you have
   * how many DAGs you have in your files
   * how large the DAG files are (remember DAG parser needs to read and parse the file every n seconds)
   * how complex they are (i.e. how fast they can be parsed, how many tasks and dependencies they have)
   * whether parsing your DAG file involves importing a lot of libraries or heavy processing at the top level (Hint!
 It should not.
 See :ref:`best_practices/top_level_code`)

 * The scheduler configuration
   * How many schedulers you have
   * How many parsing processes you have in your scheduler
   * How much time scheduler waits between re-parsing of the same DAG (it happens continuously)
   * How many task instances scheduler processes in one loop
   * How many new DAG runs should be created/scheduled per loop
   * How often the scheduler should perform cleanup and check for orphaned tasks/adopting them

 In order to perform fine-tuning, it's good to understand how Scheduler works under-the-hood.
-You can take a look at the Airflow Summit 2021 talk `Deep Dive into the Airflow Scheduler talk <https://youtu.be/DYC4-xElccE>`_ to perform the fine-tuning.
+You can take a look at the Airflow Summit 2021 talk, `Deep Dive into the Airflow Scheduler talk <https://youtu.be/DYC4-xElccE>`_, to perform the fine-tuning.

 How to approach Scheduler's fine-tuning
 """""""""""""""""""""""""""""""""""""""

-Airflow gives you a lot of "knobs" to turn to fine tune the performance but it's a separate task, depending on your particular deployment, your DAG structure, hardware availability and expectations, to decide which knobs to turn to get best effect for you.
+Airflow gives you a lot of "knobs" to turn to fine tune the performance, but it's a separate task and depends on your particular deployment, your DAG structure, hardware availability, and expectations, to decide which knobs to turn to get best effect for you.
 Part of the job when managing the deployment is to decide what you are going to optimize for.
-Some users are ok with 30 seconds delays of new DAG parsing, at the expense of lower CPU usage, whereas some other users expect the DAGs to be parsed almost instantly when they appear in the DAGs folder at the expense of higher CPU usage for example.
+Some users are ok with 30 seconds delays of new DAG parsing, at the expense of lower CPU usage, whereas other users expect the DAGs to be parsed almost instantly when they appear in the DAGs folder at the expense of higher CPU usage for example.